Hoplr is free for neighbours. We don't sell any personal data. And to top it off, Hoplr is free of advertising.

 - Communication with neighbourhoods

 External parties can post messages, alerts and activities into one, several or all of the Hoplr neighbourhoods for which they have a license.
 They cannot view any of the neighbourhoods' conversations or other content.
 Users can however choose to share a message with an external party.

 - Inclusion and neighbourhood care

-Community workers, community police officers and caretakers get a verified account and neighbourhood switch for the area in which they are active.
-Thanks to these functionalities, they can use Hoplr to help stimulate neighbourhood care and social inclusion within the local communities.
-Furthermore, through the Service Dashboard, external parties can build volunteering programmes to support neighbourhood care.
+Community workers, community officers and care providers receive a verified account and neighbourhood switch for the area in which they are active.
+This allows them to use Hoplr to stimulate neighbourhood care and social inclusion within the local community.
+Furthermore, through the Service Dashboard, external parties can set up volunteering programmes to support neighbourhood care.